IBMStockTrader/stocktrader-operator/bundle/README.md

 9. Click on the tile for that operator, and click the **Install** button to install the *IBM Stock Trader* operator.
 In the form that appears, you can leave the fields at their defaults and just click the **Install** button.
 10. It will now appear in the *Installed Operators* page.

 See https://www.openshift.com/blog/openshift-4-3-managing-catalog-sources-in-the-openshift-web-console for further details and screenshots.
+The base Helm-based operator tutorial is here: https://sdk.operatorframework.io/docs/building-operators/helm/tutorial/.
+And there's a good helm-based operator sample for comparison to what's here, at https://github.com/operator-framework/operator-sdk/tree/master/testdata/helm/memcached-operator.